stassa/louise/README.md

    simple, toy examples of learning kinship relations, ideal for first time users).

-   See the section [Learning logic prorgams with Louise](#learning-logic-prorgams-with-louise) for more information on learning logic programs with Louise.
+   See the section [Learning logic programs with Louise](#learning-logic-programs-with-louise) for more information on learning logic programs with Louise.

 2. Louise can learn mutually recursive predicates in a multi-predicate learning